 Annual employer contribution limits apply to each unrelated company’s specific retirement plan.
 The employer contribution can be profit-sharing, matching, or safe harbor funding.

-For 2020, the annual additions limit for employee and employer combined contributions to defined contribution plans (like a 401(k), 403(b), or SEP IRA) is $57,000 for those under the age of 50.
-Investors age 50 and over can also make a catch-up contribution above and beyond the $57,000 maximum funding, though this is not available with SEP IRAs.
-In 2021, this increases to $58,000.
+For 2023, the annual additions limit for employee and employer combined contributions for 401(k) plans is $66,000.
+Investors age 50 and over can also make a catch-up contribution of $7,500.
+The maximum total contribution for SEP IRAs is $66,000.

 It is also important to note that if you own more than one business, consider consulting an advisor to ensure compliance with the controlled group rules set forth by the IRS and Department of Labor.